Biochemistry – The Building Blocks of Life

 Bacterial Genes and Development

 This module aims to describe in some detail the molecular events which occur during the control of gene expression in bacteria.
 The material covered will begin with simple control circuits, followed by case studies which show how complex developmental programmes can occur in response to environmental stimuli.
-You’ll have a weekly three hour lecture to study for this module.

 Molecular Biology and the Dynamic Cell